 Families often turn out adults with distorted views of reality.
 Acting out of distorted views of reality makes reality even worse.
 How can you overcome this?
 Read on.

 2. I’m not smart enough.
 We often measure ourselves against others, and this can result in any of the many limiting beliefs that plague people.
-From elementary school through college, or even graduate school, our educational systems are measuring our intelligence.
-How do we grade?
-Are we “A” students, “B” students, average students, or below average students?
+From elementary school through college, or even graduate school, our educational systems are measuring our intelligence and ability to perform.

 Negative feelings of unworthiness can be difficult to overcome, but it’s not impossible.
 Here’s where to start: